Urania880519/AR-detection-with-ECG/README.md

+# About
-# The source code of "Correlating Electrocardiograms with Echocardiographic Parameters in Hemodynamically-Significant Aortic Regurgitation Using Deep Learning"
+The source code of "Correlating Electrocardiograms with Echocardiographic Parameters in Hemodynamically-Significant Aortic Regurgitation Using Deep Learning"